QuantumToasted/Slqsh/README.md

 TODO

 # Usage
 Simple as.
-Simply chain `.AddSqlsh()` to your service collection implementation, most likely inside `.ConfigureServices()` in your host of choice.
+Simply chain `.AddSlqsh()` to your service collection implementation, most likely inside `.ConfigureServices()` in your host of choice.
 Command implementations are nearly identical to Disqord.Bot's own system.
-All classes and attributes are directly in the `Sqlsh` namespace.
-Check out the [Sqlsh.Test](../../tree/master/Slqsh.Test/) folder for some sample code with better examples.
+All classes and attributes are directly in the `Slqsh` namespace.
+Check out the [Slqsh.Test](../../tree/master/Slqsh.Test/) folder for some sample code with better examples.

 ## Notes
 ¹ This library is only intended to be a band-aid, holdover temporary library until Disqord's own slash command implementation is implemented.